bvallelunga/example-app-natural-language/lemma/README.md

-# NLP Syntax Lemma
+# Lemma Form
-Identify the canonical form, dictionary form, or citation form for a set of words.
+Identify the canonical form, dictionary form, or citation form for a set of words using NLP (natural language processing).
 You can use it to extract information about people, places, events and much more, mentioned in text documents, news articles or blog posts.

 ## Input Scheme